-Charity Board Is responsible for overseeing the reduction of restrictive practice within its of Directors services, and legal and ethical use of restrictive practices when they are required; should ensure that patients are safeguarded and their equality and human rights are not compromised.
-Chief Nurse Accountable to the Board for the development, consultation, implementation and monitoring of compliance with this Policy Director of Operations, Operational Leads and Clinical Leads Have operational responsibility for IPU's compliance with this Policy and will ensure mechanisms in place within each IPU for: Identifying and developing resources within the IPU to safely deliver this Policy.
+Board of Directors Is responsible for overseeing the reduction of restrictive practice within its services, and legal and ethical use of restrictive practices when they are required; should ensure that patients are safeguarded and their equality and human rights are not compromised.
+Chief Nurse Accountable to the Board for the development, consultation, implementation and monitoring of compliance with this Policy.
+Director of Operations, Operational Leads and Clinical Directors Have operational responsibility for divisional compliance with this Policy and will ensure mechanisms in place within each division for: Identifying and developing resources within the division to safely deliver this Policy.
 Ensuring all clinical staff receive orientation to the content of this Policy.
-Monitoring the IPU's compliance and consistent application of the Policy.
-Responsible Clinician The Responsible Clinician has a legal and professional responsibility for the care and treatment of their patients.
-They are responsible for ensuring: That the rationale for use of Restrictive Practices is appropriately documented and justified.
-Modern Matrons Are accountable to the Chief Nurse for providing assurance that their clinical areas are compliant with the requirements of the Policy.
+Monitoring the division's compliance and consistent application of the Policy.